JovelLabay/csg-website-frontend/README.md

 ## UPDATES

-- `Further updates will be added in the near future.`
+`Further updates will be added in the near future`